PavlidisLab/rdp/docs/customization.md

 rdp.settings.cache.term-file=http://purl.obolibrary.org/obo/go.obo
 ```

+gene2go associations will only be populated for active taxa (new in 1.5.8).

 ## Gene Tiers

 Users' genes are categorized in tiers based on their familiarity and experience with the gene.
 This is explained in